-The certificate in Aging and Longevity Studies is open to interested students of all majors.
-For the certificate, you will take courses that focus primarily on older people; on the biological, social, cultural, psychological and other aspects of the aging process; and on interventions that benefit older adults.
+The undergraduate Certificate in Aging and Longevity Studies is open to interested students of all majors.
+For the certificate, you will take courses that focus primarily on older people; on the biological, social, cultural, psychological and other aspects of the aging process and on interventions that benefit older adults.

 For more information, review Aging and Longevity Studies in the General Catalog.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 The certificate's required 18 s.h. of credit includes a core curriculum of five courses and an additional 3 s.h. of elective course work from the list of approved aging-related courses.

 The Aging and Longevity Studies Program features a multidisciplinary approach to the study of gerontology and geriatric education.
 It provides a broad background in aging for students for students from varied disciplines.